Manda Glanfield, Reg. MBACP (Accred), Counselling London Bridge

 Areas of specialism

-I have particular experience in working with stress and anxiety, loss and bereavement, depression or low self esteem and relationship issues.
+I have particular experience in working with anxiety, work stress, loss and bereavement, depression, low self esteem and relationship issues.
 I also work with abuse, family conflict, bullying and existential issues (eg. ageing, not having a sense of meaning).

 What to expect

 Sessions are weekly and last 50 minutes.
 We start with an initial consultation which includes an assessment to make sure that counselling is right for you, as well as giving you a chance to explore a bit further what has brought you to therapy and what you might be hoping to get from the sessions.
-We decide together at the end of the session how to go forward, whether this be a further session or sessions, or onward referral.
-You may want a limited number of sessions or you may wish your therapy to be open-ended.
+We decide together at the end of the session how to go forward, whether this be further sessions or onward referral.
+Sessions continue on a weekly basis until you decide to stop.